AcademySoftwareFoundation/rez/docs/source/package_commands.rst

 =================

 Sometimes it's useful to perform some extra configuration in the environment that a package's test will run in.
-You can define the :func:`~pkgdef.pre_test_commands` function to do this.
+You can define the :func:`pre_test_commands` function to do this.
 It will be invoked just before the test is run.
-As well as the standard :attr:`~pkgdefrex.this` object, a :attr:`~pkgdefrex.test` object is also provided to distinguish which test is about to run.
+As well as the standard :attr:`this` object, a :attr:`test` object is also provided to distinguish which test is about to run.

 A Largish Example
 =================

-Here is an example of a package definition with a fairly lengthy :func:`~pkgdef.commands` section:
+Here is an example of a package definition with a fairly lengthy :func:`commands` section:

 .. code-block:: python